max-talanov/1/AI_Neurotechnologies_bla_bla_bla_course/IM.md

 https://en.wikipedia.org/wiki/TRIZ

-The proposed innovation methodology is based on the ARIZ (Algorithm of the solution of  inventory problems (in Russian)) and Software development processes.
+The proposed innovation methodology is based on the ARIZ process (Algorithm of the solution of  inventory problems (in Russian)) and Software development life-cycle.
-We will use mandatory phases of the software development process: analysis, design, development and validation here.
+The software development life-cycle contains analysis, design, development and validation phases, but here we take in account only analysis, design and early prototyping, for the reason that they are affected by ARIZ process.

 ![Innovation methodology](Innovation_methodology-TRIZ_LS.png)